neuron-cloud/verdict-ai/README.md

 Model explainability dashboard

 ## 🧠 Author
-Built by Myke Delgardo as part of a personal AI/ML portfolio.
+Built by Mychael Delgardo as part of a personal AI/ML portfolio.
 Let’s build smarter tools that think with us, not for us.